Charter of the French Language: Status of the French language

-To achieve the goal of making French the "normal and everyday language of work, instruction, communication, commerce and business" and ensure the respect of French Quebecers' language rights, the Charter contains a number of key provisions and various regulations.
+In order to achieve the goal of making French the "normal and everyday language of work, instruction, communication, commerce and business" and ensure the respect of francophone Quebecers' language rights, the Charter contains a number of key provisions and various regulations.

 Official language

 In the first article of the Charter, French is declared the official language of Quebec.

 The French language was previously declared the sole official language of Quebec with the adoption of the Official Language Act in 1974.
-Quebec is constitutionally obliged nonetheless to provide English services in the courts and the National Assembly of Quebec (see below).
+Quebec is constitutionally obligated nonetheless to provide English services in the courts and the National Assembly of Quebec (see below).

 Fundamental language rights

 The fundamental French-language rights in Quebec are: